An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions

-where $\sigma$ is the angle between the probe and pump polarizations.
-The main consequence of \eqref{flipProb} is the fact that the pulse flipping probability depends solely on the pump pulse energy for any pulse shape.
-Besides that it states that the flipping probability only depends on $\sigma$ and $\lambda_{pr}$.
+where $\sigma$ is the angle between the probe and background polarizations.
+The main consequence of \eqref{flipProb} is the fact that the pulse flipping probability depends solely on the background pulse energy for any pulse shape.
+Besides that it states that the flipping probability only depends on $\sigma$ and $\lambda_{p}$.

-In order to verify that the probability for flipping depends only on pulse energy a set is chosen that consist of different pump and probe profiles with the same energy, $\sigma$ and $\lambda_{pr}$ (see Fig. \ref{Fig:BackgroundsBire}).
+In order to verify that the probability for flipping depends only on the pulse energy a set of different background and probe profiles with the same energy, $\sigma$, and $\lambda_{p}$ (see figure \ref{Fig:BackgroundsBire}) is chosen.

-As Fig. \ref{Fig:EnergiesBackgroundsBire} shows the statement holds for the asymptotic field, but the form during the interaction time $t_i$ and the interaction time itself vary heavily, which in turn will result in differences in 3D due to dispersion.
+As figure \ref{Fig:EnergiesBackgroundsBire} shows the statement holds for the asymptotic field, but the form of the polarization flip during the interaction and the duration of the interaction vary heavily.

-The fulfillment of the $\lambda_{pr}$ scaling can already be seen in Fig. \ref{Fig:FlipFreqEvol}.
-It remains to check the $\sigma$ and energy scaling.
-Starting with the parameters given in Table. \ref{Tab:GiesPulsParameter} and $\lambda_{pr}=400$ nm the peak field strength $A$ and relative angle $\sigma$ are changed.
-The results are shown in Fig. \ref{Fig:FlipEvol}.
+The reproduction of the $\lambda_{p}$ scaling by the algorithm can be seen in figure \ref{Fig:FlipFreqEvol}.
+The $\sigma$ and energy scalings remain to be checked.
+Different values for the peak field strength $A$ and relative polarization angle $\sigma$ starting with the parameters given in table \ref{Tab:GiesPulsParameter} and $\lambda_{p}=400$ nm are simulated.
+The results are shown in figure \ref{Fig:FlipEvol}.

-Besides the error, which is below $0.3\%$ in all simulations, it is worth noting that for the $\sigma$ test the flipping probability is $1.20\cdot 10^{-27}$ at $\sigma=\pi/2$, which is larger than the numerical noise of $\sim 4\cdot 10^{-33}$.
-The latter signal is due to high harmonic generation, which is not considered in the derivation of the flipping probability in \eqref{flipProb}.
-Furthermore the algorithm fails to converge for $A=100\, E_{cr}$ which is to be expected since $E<E_{cr}$ does not hold anymore.
+Besides the small error between numerical and analytical results of $0.3\%$ in all simulations the flipping probability is $1.2 \cdot 10^{-27}$ at $\sigma=\pi/2$, which is larger than the numerical noise of $\sim 4\cdot 10^{-33}$.
+The signal of the flipping probability at $\pi/2$ should not be there according to \eqref{flipProb}.
+It is due to high harmonic generation neglected in the analytical derivation of the flipping probability in \eqref{flipProb}.
+Furthermore, extreme testing of the numerical algorithm shows, that it remains stable up to $A=100\, E_{cr}$, which is well beyond the limits of the weak field expansion.